samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 Just make sure you replace `AKIR...WDNA` and `kuNgBlgz...xsBl` with your own credentials and that you replace `auth0` with a meaningful profile name.

-In case you need more info about this topic, [you can check the official Claudia.js docs](https://claudiajs.com/tutorials/installing.html#configuring-access-credentials) or you can get in touch in the comments section down here.
+In case you need more info about this topic, [you can check the official Claudia.js docs](https://claudiajs.com/tutorials/installing.html#configuring-access-credentials) or you can get in touch in the comments section down below.

 ### Refactoring your Index Express File